 These early childhood lessons are 60 minutes long and offer students a welcoming environment to develop observation skills and critical thinking.
 Learning strategies include role-play, storytelling, movement, and drawing.
-Educator-Led Lessons draw from the Museum’s permanent collection and special exhibitions.
+Guided Gallery Visits draw from the Museum’s permanent collection and special exhibitions.
 Lessons prioritize in-depth learning experiences and activities that engage with 2-3 artworks.

 People in Art